“I Said I Hate You!”… But That’s Not What I Meant.

 2. Hold the Boundary Without Taking the Words Personally

+Seriously.
+Quit taking your child’s words so dang personally!!
 You can validate feelings without approving the language.

 Example: